TendTo/dlinear/docs/Compilation.md

 ### Low-level compilation flags

 It not advisable to use these flags directly, as the configurations already group them in a predefined way.
-But if you need more control when compiling, the following flags can be used:
+But if you need more control when compiling, the following flags are supported:

 - `--enable_static_build` to use fully static linking between all the submodules and the binary.
 Default is `False`
 - `--enable_dynamic_build` to use dynamic linking between all the submodules and the binary.
 Default is `False`
 - `--enable_pydlinear_build` to build the python bindings.
 Default is `False`
 - `--enable_fpic_build` to enable position independent code.
 Default is `False`
-- `--enable_threads_build` to enable threading support.
+- `--enable_threads_build` to enable thread safe operations.
 Default is `False`
 - `--static_boost` build boost statically.
+Default is `True`
+- `--enable_qsoptex` to include the QSOptEx LP solver.
+Default is `True`
+- `--enable_soplex` to include the SoPlex LP solver.
+Default is `True`
+- `--enable_picosat` to include the PicoSAT SAT solver.
+Default is `True`
+- `--enable_cadical` to include the Cadical SAT solver.
 Default is `True`

 ## DWYU